Standing up for badgers

 Badgers are being culled across parts of England, harming our wildlife and cattle.

-The government has given the go-ahead for the shooting of badgers across eight counties, arguing that it will help control the spread of the disease bovine tuberculosis (bTB).
+The government has given the go-ahead for the shooting of badgers across eleven counties, arguing that it will help control the spread of the disease bovine tuberculosis (bTB).

 Culling is not the answer

 We are very conscious of the hardship that bovine TB (bTB) causes in the farming community - particularly as we are the owners of a growing herd of cattle that forms part of our conservation grazing programme.

 While we agree that we the need to find the right mechanisms to control the disease, we believe that a badger cull is not the answer.
 The scientific evidence demonstrates that culling is likely to be ineffective in fighting the disease and, worse still, risks making the problem even worse.
 We believe the emphasis of all our efforts should be to find a long-term solution and we are calling for the Government to end its policy of culling badgers.

 Less than 6% of outbreaks of bTB are actually caused by badgers.
 In fact human movement of cattle to and from infected areas is the main cause of bTB spreading.
 Not only is culling badgers cruel and ineffective, but evidence suggests that it is actually counterproductive.
 Shooting badgers disrupts their social groups, and forces them to range more widely.
 The result?
 The disease spreads further and more quickly.

 Why does the Government website include details of 'Restrictions related to licensed actions on protected sites in Hampshire', if culling has not been authorised in this county?